-We are pleased to present this report related to our audit of the financial statements of City of Columbia, Missouri (City) as of and for the year ended September 30, 2023.
-This report summarizes certain matters required by professional standards to be communicated to you in your oversight responsibility for the Organization's financial reporting process.
+We are pleased to present this report related to our audit of the basic financial statements of the City of Columbia, Missouri (the City) as of and for the year ended September 30, 2024.
+This report summarizes certain matters required by professional standards to be communicated to you in your oversight responsibility for the City's financial reporting process.

-This report is intended solely for the information and use of the Mayor, City Council Members, and management and is not intended to be, and should not be, used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Mayor, City Council Members, and management, and is not intended to be, and should not be, used by anyone other than these specified parties.

+Auditing Standards generally accepted in the United States of America (AU-C 260, The Auditor's Communication With Those Charged With Governance) require the auditor to promote effective two-way communication between the auditor and those charged with governance.
 Consistent with this requirement, the following summarizes our responsibilities regarding the financial statement audit as well as observations arising from our audit that are significant and relevant to your responsibility to oversee the financial and related compliance reporting process.